mongodb/docs/source/includes/tutorial-setup.rst

       information:

       .. code-block:: bash
+         :copyable: false

          The following services are running:

          MongoDB 3-node cluster available on port 27017 Kafka Broker on 9092
          Kafka Zookeeper on 2181
          Kafka Connect on 8083

    .. step:: Verify the Successful Setup